 Date of Authorship for this Version

 McDougal, Myres S. and Goodman, Richard M., "Chinese Participation in the United Nations: The Legal Imperative of a Negotiated Solution" (1966).
 Faculty Scholarship Series.
-Paper 2604.
+2604.